harvesthill/reddit-wiki-archive/steroids/thecycle/pct.md

 * Clomid - 100 mg ED - split the dose ½ in the AM, ½ in the PM (first 30 days)
 * Nolvadex - 10 mg ED – (entire 45 days)

-**NOTE:** Clomid and HCG dosing are extremely high, 50 mg clomid should be the upper limit as you should never need more.
-Blasting high doses of HCG could lead to desensitization of receptors.
+**NOTE:** Clomid and hCG dosing are extremely high, 50 mg Clomid should be the upper limit as you should never need more.
+Blasting high doses of hCG could lead to desensitization of receptors.

 The above is a documented and approved PCT plan by former Dr. Scally.